0xNineteen/blog.md/contents/eth-state/index.md

         return bytes(json.dumps(self.account_hashes), "utf-8")
 ```

-and then creating the genesis is the same:
+and then creating the genesis block is the same:

 ```python
 class Blockchain():